btoll/rupert-fp/README.md

 ## Bit Flags and Bitmasks

-Instead of requiring that each type to be captured is specified on the command line (which can get quite verbose), **Rupert** allows for setting a bitmask that is the sum of the bit flags of the desired rules to use to filter the source code.
+Instead of requiring that each type to be captured is specified on the command line (which can get quite verbose), **Rupert-fp** allows for setting a bitmask that is the sum of the bit flags of the desired rules to use to filter the source code.

 In other words, just add the flags and use that number as the bitmask.
 This bitmask is then used to filter which nodes are printed.
 The default is 255, which will dump all nodes.